 Science with the VLTI

-With the instruments AMBER in the near-infrared, MIDI in the mid-infrared and later on with PRIMA which should enable a very high sensitivity to faint sources with a brighter reference, valuable data can be produced for a broad range of research areas such as:
+With the instruments PIONIER and GRAVITY in the near-infrared and MATISSE in the mid-infrared, valuable data can be produced for a broad range of research areas such as:

 - The structure and composition of the outer solar system.

 - The mass function of low mass stars, brown dwarfs (BD) and planets.

 - The formation mechanism of stars and planetary systems.

 - The accurate distance to galactic Cepheids, the Large Magellanic Cloud and globular clusters.

 - The physical mechanisms responsible for stellar pulsation, mass loss and dust formation in stellar envelopes and evolution to the Planetary Nebula and White Dwarf stages.

 - The structure and evolution of stellar and galactic nuclear accretion disks and associated features (jets, dust torii, NarrowLine Regions, Broad Line Regions etc).

 - The nature of the Milky Way nucleus surrounding the central black hole (BH).